drupalprojects/behat/README.txt

    This should execute the example feature.

-   NOTE: make sure $base_url in settings.php is set if your site doesn't run under root.
+   NOTE: make sure $base_url in settings.php is set if your site is not accessible under http://localhost/.
    Otherwise, drupalPost() won't work.